Foreign relations of New Zealand: Commonwealth of Nations

+New Zealand is a member state of the Commonwealth of Nations.

 Trade

 McGraw argues that, "Probably the greatest foreign policy achievement of [Helen] Clark's [1999–2008] term was the conclusion of a free trade agreement with China."
 Clark's government also set up a free-trade deal with Australia and the ten nations of ASEAN (the Association of South East Asian Nations).

 New Zealand has existing free trade agreements with Australia, Brunei, Chile, the People's Republic of China, Hong Kong, Singapore, Thailand, United Kingdom; new free trade agreements are under negotiation with ASEAN, and Malaysia.
 New Zealand is involved in the WTO's Doha Development Agenda and was disappointed by the failure of the most recent talks in July 2006.

-The Labour-NZ First coalition government has committed to initiate a Closer Commonwealth Economic Relations (CCER) agreement with the UK, Australia, Canada and other countries and to work towards a Free Trade Agreement with the Russia-Belarus-Kazakhstan Customs Union.
+During 2017 to 2020, the Labour-NZ First coalition government committed to initiate a Closer Commonwealth Economic Relations (CCER) agreement with the UK, Australia, Canada and other countries and to work towards a Free Trade Agreement with the Russia-Belarus-Kazakhstan Customs Union.
+A free trade agreement with the European Union was signed in July 2023 and went live in May 2024.
+Trade deals with the Gulf Cooperation Council were signed in 2024.

 New Zealand's main export is food, primarily dairy products, meat, fruit and fish; about 95% of the country's agricultural produce is exported.
 Other major exports are wood, and mechanical and electrical equipment.
 About 46% of exports are non-agricultural, but the largest industry is still the food industry.
 Tourism is also an extremely important component of international trade: transport and travel form around 20% of the country's export trade.
 New Zealand does not have large quantities of mineral resources, though it does produce some coal, oil, aluminium and natural gas.

 New Zealand's largest source of imports is China, followed by (in order) Australia, the United States, Japan, and Singapore.
 The largest destinations for exports are, in order, Australia, China, the U.S., Japan, and South Korea.
 Trade figures for 2011 with New Zealand's biggest trade partners are as follows: